sct/overseerr/docs/support/need-help.md

 Try to answer the following questions:

+- What version of Overseerr do you have installed?
+- How do you have Overseerr installed?
 - What were you trying to do, and how did you attempt it?
   - What command did you enter?
   - What did you click on?